b-tupiti/credkeep/README.md

 ### Notes

 This app  is in continuous development.

-However, at this stage, I think it might come in handy for the busy proffessional who either keeps forgetting his/her credentials, or has just too many he lost count.
+However, I think it might be handy for local usage.

-Feel free to obtain it and use it in your local environment.

 ### Screenshot